byu-cs-236-classroom-templates/project-1/README.md

 ## Pass-off and Submission

 The minimum standard for this project is **bucket 80**.
-That means that if all the tests pass in all buckets up to an including bucket 80, then the next project can be started safely.
+That means that if all the tests pass in all buckets up to and including bucket 80, then the next project can be started safely.

 The Project 1 submission follows that of Project 0:

   * Commit your solution on the master branch
   * Push the commit to GitHub -- that should trigger the auto-grader
-  * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) to submit your GitHub ID and Project 1 URL for grading.
+  * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Assignments_ &rarr; _Projects_ &rarr; _Project 1_ to submit your GitHub ID and Project 1 URL for grading.
+  * Goto the Project 1 URL, find the green checkmark or red x, and click it to confirm the auto-grader scores matches the pass-off results from your system.

 ### Branches